SAVE KELOWNA SPRINGS

 When the residents of Kelowna were made aware of the implications of the OCP to The Springs, there was an outcry.
 In May, 2022, Councillor Luke Stack brought a motion to reverse Council’s decision to allow for Industrial usage of The Springs.
 The motion was tied, which resulted in The Springs retaining its designation of potential Industrial use.
 The Springs was one of the platforms that several City councillors utilized in the City of Kelowna’s October 15, 2022 election.
 Mayor Tom Dyas, and many City Councillors, past and present, have been vocal advocates for keeping The Springs as a green space.

 In February, 2023, Councillor Luke Stack again brought a motion to Council asking staff to amend the OCP, reverting The Spring’s usage to P3 Parks and Open Space.
 This motion was seconded, and was scheduled for a first reading with City Council on March 20, 2023.
-Now that this is adopted, a public hearing has been triggered for June 20, 2023, with all stakeholders being allowed to provide their feedback on rezoning impacts.
+This motion trigger a public hearing on June 20, 2023, with all stakeholders being allowed to provide their feedback on rezoning impacts.
+Upon members of the public expressing their concerns, the City of Kelowna ruled to revert The Springs' zoning.
+However, in early 2025, Denciti announced that it is proceeding with a development plan, regardless of the public's feelings on this situation.
+We expect that development proposal to be submitted to the City of Kelowna in the next few months.